HardisonCo/.github/international/north-macedonia/mk-health/hms-act/index.md

 ## Integration Points

-This document outlines how HMS-ACT is integrated with mk_Health systems in North Macedonia.
+This document outlines how HMS-ACT is integrated with mk-health systems in North Macedonia.